francescomacri/francescomacri/README.md

 ## About Me

 - 🔭 I’m currently working on my math blog.
-- 🌱 I’m currently learning LEAN.
+- 🌱 I’m currently learning LEAN, the dependently typed programming language and proof assistant.
 - ❤️ I love writing code in Python.

 ## 🛠️ Languages and Tools